USS Van Valkenburgh: Battle of Okinawa

 Van Valkenburgh went alongside Daly and transferred her doctor, Lt.
 M. E. Smale, to her stricken sister ship, along with Pharmacist's Mate 3d Class Charles B. Reed, to attend the wounded.
 Since neither Daly nor the other damaged ship required any further assistance, Van Valkenburgh returned to her station and later embarked Doctor Smale and Pharmacist's Mate Reed at Kerama Retto.

-Between her tours on the radar picket stations, Van Valkenburgh received upkeep back at Kerama Retto and conducted one shore bombardment mission.
+Between her tours on the radar picket stations, Van Valkenburgh received upkeep back at Kerama Retto and conducted one shore-bombardment mission.
 It was a one-night assignment at Buckner Bay, where she blasted pockets of Japanese resistance on the southern tip of Okinawa.
 The next day, however, she steamed back to the picket line.

-The busiest time for Van Valkenburgh came on the evening of 17 May, when, in company with and a group of four LCIs, she was on patrol on RP-9.
+The busiest time for Van Valkenburgh came on the evening of 17 May, when in company with and a group of four LCIs, she was on patrol on RP-9.
 The CAP had just returned to base, and the group wondered when they could secure from the evening alert when suddenly the word came: "Several planes approaching from the west—very low—on the deck."

 Over the next 30 minutes, a "melee" took place.
 "Apparently", Van Valkenburghs commanding officer recalled, "we were marked for 'liquidation' that night as RP-10 had been on the night of the sinking of the ."
 With "everybody for himself", Van Valkenburgh twisted and turned, maneuvering while firing with every gun that could be brought to bear.
 At one point, five blips appeared on the radar screen within a 4 mi radius.

 Two Japanese planes splashed—victims of Van Valkenburghs direct fire—one only 50 yd off the fantail.
 Douglas H. Fox splashed two more, and the pair of destroyers teamed up for a fifth kill.
 Unfortunately for Douglas H. Fox, one kamikaze found its mark, crashing that destroyer's forward gun mount.

-Van Valkenburgh closed her stricken sister and rendered what aid she could.
-While thus engaged, she diverted her attention long enough to lay down a barrage to discourage a seventh Japanese plane "who appeared to be calculating his chances in on the attractive target of the two slow-moving destroyers."
+Van Valkenburgh closed on her stricken sister and rendered what aid she could.
+While thus engaged, she diverted her attention long enough to lay down a barrage to discourage a seventh Japanese pilot "who appeared to be calculating his chances in on the attractive target of the two slow-moving destroyers."
 At a range of 12 mi, the plane suddenly disappeared from the radar screen, and Van Valkenburgh claimed that her antiaircraft fire had scored again.

 After assisting Douglas H. Fox, Van Valkenburgh patrolled the area to search for possible missing men.
 The night prowl proved fruitless, but the ship was later relieved to hear that only one man of the stricken destroyer's complement remained unaccounted for.